 - Request to see a copy of the vehicle registration

-- Request to see a Compulsory Third Party (CTP) insurance on their car
+- Request to see Compulsory Third Party (CTP) insurance on their car

-- Confirm that the Support Worker has considered the need for Comprehensive Vehicle Insurance (Hireup’s insurance does not cover support worker vehicles)
+- Check the support worker has considered Comprehensive Vehicle Insurance.
+Hireup’s insurance does not cover support worker vehicles

-- Discuss with the support worker the need for a first aid kit to be kept in the vehicle.
+- Discuss the need for a first aid kit to be in the vehicle

-Remember if a support worker is using their own vehicle they are responsible for any damage caused to the vehicle (or another vehicle involved in an accident).
-It is important to confirm that they have the appropriate level of insurance as they are not covered by Hireup’s insurance in these scenarios.
+It’s important to confirm that the support worker has the appropriate level of insurance as they are not covered by Hireup’s insurance in these scenarios.

 Using your own vehicle

-If you require a support worker to drive your own vehicle you must:
+If you need a support worker to drive your own vehicle you must:

-- Ensure that your vehicle is safe, clean and roadworthy
+- Ensure that it is safe, clean and roadworthy

-- Confirm that your vehicle is registered in your state
+- Confirm your vehicle is registered in your state

-- Ensure your vehicle is maintained and serviced in accordance with the owner’s manual
+- Ensure your vehicle is maintained and serviced as per the owner manual

-- Consider the need for a first aid kit to be kept in your vehicle
+- Consider the need for a first aid kit in your vehicle

-It's important to understand your vehicles is not covered by Hireup’s insurance, so by using your vehicle in a Hireup shift you are sharing the liability with your worker - that’s why it's really important to make sure you have the appropriate insurance cover and to check that the worker is qualified to drive for you.
+It's important to understand your vehicle is not covered by Hireup’s insurance.
+By using your vehicle in a Hireup shift you are sharing the risk with your worker.

-These templates might help you to ensure to manage transport.
+These templates might help manage your transport support:

 Visual Inspection Report

-If travelling in a support worker’s vehicle we recommend that you conduct an inspection before travelling in the vehicle for the first time and every 6 months after that.
-Here is a template you can use to complete the inspection
+If you are travelling in a support worker’s vehicle, inspect the vehicle before travelling for the first time.
+You may also want to conduct another inspection every 6 months after that.
+Here is a template you can use to complete the inspection.

 Vehicle Log Book